wasmCloud/wasmCloud/examples/typescript/components/http-hello-world/docs/slow-start.md

 # Slow Start

 Want to do more of the steps manually without using `wash dev`?
-You've come to the rihgt place.
+You've come to the right place.

 ## Install NodeJS dependencies